Impression And Mouth Preparation

 1. In the anterior region of the palatal mucosa

-• Significance: Important in speech
+• Rugae Significance: Important in speech

 • Precautions During Fabrication:

-1. Should not distort this area while impression making
+1. Should not distort this area while impression-making

-1. Maxillary tuberosity:
+1. Maxillary Tuberosity:

 1. Bulbous extension of residual alveolar ridge in 2nd 3rd molar region